turingschool/front-end-curriculum/lessons/module-1/computer-setup.md

 ### Git

-[Git](http://git-scm.com/) is the version control system of choice in the Ruby community.
+[Git](http://git-scm.com/) is the version control system of choice in the web development community.
 Xcode installed an older version of Git for you, but let's update it.

 ```shell